 Blackburn Rovers, managed by Kenny Dalglish, win the Championship on the final day of the season.
 Rovers striker Alan Shearer equals Andy Cole's scoring record with 34.
 It is the final season with 22 teams – four are relegated and only two come up from the Football League.

 Manchester United again complete a League and Cup double - and Eric Cantona is named Footballer of the Year.
 United also record the biggest ever Premier League victory, beating Ipswich Town 9-0.
-Now at Newcastle United, Alan Shearer scores a record 31 goals for a 38-match season.
+Then at Blackburn Rovers, Alan Shearer scores a record 31 goals for a 38-match season.

 On the opening day of the season Manchester United's David Beckham scores from the half-way line; he goes on to win the Professional Footballers’ Association Young Player of the Year as United lift their fourth Premier League trophy.
 Arsenal appoint the little known Arsene Wenger as manager.